 Adverse Anesthesia Reactions

 Because of the local anesthesia, reactions to anesthesia in hair transplantation are rare, but not impossible-a percentage of about 1-2% does exist.
 The common reactions are tachycardia, nausea, and syncope.
 Special techniques, such as incremental dosing, may reduce these reactions.
-Of course, if general anesthesia is used, the potential for reactions is greater, and a certified anesthesiologist would need to monitor the situation more closely.
+Of course, if surgeons use general anesthesia, the potential for reactions would be greater, and a certified anesthesiologist would need to monitor the situation more closely.

 General Surgical Complications

 As with all surgeries, the complications of hair transplant may include infection, poor healing, and scarring.
 Scarring, though rare at about 1% of patients, can happen more frequently with techniques such as FUT.
-Most of these risks can be minimized by the use of minimally invasive tools and sterile instruments preventing a failed hair transplant result.
+Minimally invasive tools and sterile instruments can minimize most of these risks preventing a failed hair transplant result.

 Intraoperative Complications